isbobby/mdnotes/computer systems/Memory.md

 The processor fetches instructions by accessing the instruction located at the address speicifed by the program counter.

-The processor fetches data by providing the memory subsystem a physical memeory address, the memeory subsystem retrieves the data from RAM.
+The processor fetches data by providing the memory subsystem a physical memory address, the memory subsystem retrieves the data from RAM.

-We need to supply memeory reliably to processors.
+We need to supply memory reliably to processors.